judka-uriel/uriel-book/uriel_en.md

-to compel them to accept the Torah, otherwise the mountain would have been lowered upon their heads, and they would have been buried beneath it (Shabbat [88a](https://www.sefaria.org/Shabbat.88a.5)).  <!-- When this topic came up at kiddushes, and many Jews could not accept such a violation of physical laws in this midrash, I tried to convince them that this was theoretically possible given the existence of anti-gravity. -->  The problem here is not the physical impossibility, but the moral justification: the authors
+to compel them to accept the Torah, otherwise the mountain would have been lowered upon their heads, and they would have been buried beneath it (Shabbat [88a](https://www.sefaria.org/Shabbat.88a.5)).  <!-- When this topic came up at kiddushim, and many Jews could not accept such a violation of physical laws in this midrash, I tried to convince them that this was theoretically possible given the existence of anti-gravity. -->  The problem here is not the physical impossibility, but the moral justification: the authors